goksanisil23/lazy_minimal_robotics/VisualOdometry/Indirect/tracking/README.md

-# Visual Odometry Via Optical Flow Corner Feature Tracking
+# Visual Odometry Via Sparse Optical Flow Corner Feature Tracking

 The goal of optical flow is to generate a 2D flow field that describes how the pixels in the image are moving in time to create a representation of the dynamics of the scene.

 Optical flow has 2 main assumptions:
 - Displacement of pixels (`dx` & `dy`) and time step (`dt`) are small
-- The brightness of the image point in 2 successive frames remains constant over time. (reasonable given 1st assumption)
+- The brightness of an entity in pixel space in 2 successive frames remains constant over time. (reasonable given 1st assumption)

 These assumptions allow simplification of higher order terms in Taylor series: